 Emphasis on prevention, certification and care of common home and school injuries.
 Student will be certified upon successful completion of the course.
-This course does not count as a Core Curriculum credit.

 PED 123-159 Physical Education Activities (1)

 The purpose of these classes is to provide the opportunity for the student to experience the following; exercise and participation in an activity on a regular basis, development of physical fitness, development of recreational skills that can be pursued throughout life, knowledge of games, sports and activities, courteous participation in recreational activities and knowledge as a consumer in regard to selection and care of personal recreational equipment.
 Medical waivers are not automatically granted.
 See program director for modified programs.